nicholascar/gswa-supermodel/README.md

 This content is copyright as follows:

-&copy; Government of Western Australia
+&copy; Government of Western Australia, 2022

 ## Contacts